LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 We select the smallest possible value $m$ that satisfies the inequality.
 I'm not sure if this is the most succinct way of describing this model but I'm not a mathemetician so you'll have to bear with me :smile: In English, $F_h(W, p)$ is the weight of the node at $W_m$ divided by the sum of all weights, such that the sum of the nodes from $0$ to $m$, divided by the sum of all the weights, is greater than $p$.

 You can see the Go PGO logic implements this function [here](https://github.com/golang/go/blob/go1.21.0/src/cmd/compile/internal/inline/inl.go#L122-L155).
-More specifically, you can see that the returned `pgoinlinecdfthreshold` is indeed the percentage of the weight of node $W_m$.
+More specifically, you can see that the returned `pgoinlinecdfthreshold` is indeed the percentage of the edge weight that $W_m$ takes up.

 ### Proving the CDF experimentally